SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

-Because it uses `doesNotUnderstand:` as a way to build the expression tree, it is possible that some selectors will be highlighted by Pharo as not implemented, in particular salectors that are used to instantiate `FunctionExpression`'s.
+Because it uses `doesNotUnderstand:` as a way to build the expression tree, it is possible that some selectors will be highlighted by Pharo as not implemented, in particular selectors that are used to instantiate `FunctionExpression`'s.

 ### About special selectors